Here’s a list of the most Frequently Asked Questions that we receive.

 Just in case – give Mat a call on 0477 550 393.

-If you are in Villa 2 or 3 and you can’t light the gas cooktop, there may be a really simple ‘fix’…
+If you are in Villa 2 and you can’t light the gas cooktop, there may be a really simple ‘fix’…

 There is a third button on the plug socket on the wall (in the middle of the two plug ports).